miikaah/its-showtime/README.md

 ## How did I make this?
 I wanted to make a really small app but keep all the convenience of a framework.
 As you can see, this is a zero dependency app but there are a bunch of devDependencies.
 I utilised Typescript for coding Javascript, Webpack for building, Sass for styles, Gulp for workflow and Jest for testing.
 There's browserSync for instant updates & husky, lint-staged and stylelint for efficient code convention checks during development and code commit.

-I used the Observer pattern to update the components through a Singleton resource object (basically a poor man's Redux) and divided the needed resources to components as cleanly as I could:
+I used the Observer pattern to update the components through a Singleton resource object (basically a poor man's Redux) and divided the needed resources to components as cleanly as I could: Again, since I wanted to make a zero dependency App, I used plain old media queries for the responsive View.
+Nothing fancy like flex-layout or anything.

 ## The App
 #### This is where we start: